-Each year, more than 10% of each graduating class embarks on an energy practice, whether with a law firm, energy company, or other legal organization.
+Many of our graduates embark on an energy practice, whether with a law firm, energy company, or other legal organization.
 Texas Tech Law gives students the opportunity to learn both the law and industry standards through a variety of experiences outside the traditional classroom.

 Energy Law Interest Group

 One of the largest student-run organizations at Texas Tech Law, students are able to participate in various energy-law related events and activities throughout the year and learn about exclusive opportunities that are related to the energy-law practice.

 William R. Keffer

 Director, Energy Law Programs